Autocomplete Search for SwiftUI¶

 }

-Note that you don't need to do anything special related to tap handling.
+You don't need to do anything special to handle taps.

 The AutocompleteSearch